 At SNHU, you'll get support from day 1 to graduation and beyond.
 And with no set class times, 24/7 access to the online classroom, and helpful learning resources along the way, you'll have everything you need to reach your goals.

 Lightning-fast access to information is no longer a "nice to have" – it's essential for any business to thrive.

 Therein lies the need for an educated workforce to step out into the field.

-Graduates of the computer information systems degree program may pursue a number of different careers, including but not limited to those in:
+Graduates of the computer information systems degree program may pursue a number of different careers, including but not limited to:

 At SNHU, we know how important networking and experience can be in helping you get your foot in the door.
-That's why we offer CIS students multiple opportunities to participate in national events and competitions each year.
+That's why we offer CIS students opportunities to participate in national events and competitions each year.
 Like the National Cyber League (NCL) spring and summer competitions.
 Join a team to face practical cybersecurity challenges, such as pen testing vulnerable websites or recovering from ransomware attacks.
 Our students have made several top 10 placements.
 Additionally, the first-ever all-women team to compete was comprised of SNHU students.

 With no set class meeting times, you can learn on your schedule and access online course materials 24/7.

 As part of our mission to make higher education more accessible, we’re committed to keeping our tuition rates low.
 In fact, we offer some of the lowest online tuition rates in the nation.

 Prior coursework could also help you save time and money.
 SNHU’s transfer policy allows you to transfer up to 90 credits toward your bachelor's degree and 45 credits for an associate degree from your previous institutions—that means you could save up to 75% off the cost of tuition.
 You could also save time and money by getting college credit for previous work experience, or by taking advantage of military discounts and employer tuition assistance if available to you.